Choele Choel: Overview

-Its long distance bus terminal is a common stop for buses going to both sea-side Patagonia (Puerto Madryn, Río Gallegos, Ushuaia) and North-Andean Patagonia (Bariloche, El Bolsón).
+Its long-distance bus terminal is a common stop for buses going to both sea-side Patagonia (Puerto Madryn, Río Gallegos, Ushuaia) and North-Andean Patagonia (Bariloche, El Bolsón).

 During the 1990s, the airport used to serve regular flights to Buenos Aires, but currently serves only infrequent private charters.

 History

-Originally named Nicolás Avellaneda, it was founded on July 9, 1879 by General Conrado Villegas.
+Originally named Nicolás Avellaneda, it was founded on July 9, 1879, by General Conrado Villegas.
 After a flood, the inhabitants moved to a place known as Pampa de los Molinos.
 They would stay there until March 18, 1882, when the settlement was moved to its current location.

 The town acquired special importance during the Conquest of the Desert, when the border between the white man and the Native Americans was pushed south the shore of the Río Negro River.

 In 1883, a post office was installed in the town.
 Salesians arrived in 1890.
 The Provincial School #10 was created in 1904, and in 1917 the Library.
 Irish Argentine writer Rodolfo Walsh was born in the town in 1927.

 In the 1900s a group of Welsh settlers who were considering leaving Argentina were granted land in Choele Choel.
-Choele Choel is home to a sizable Russian community; besides the European immigrant communities common to most of Argentina, the town received refugees from Laos in the 1970s.
+Choele Choel is home to a sizable Russian community (some of them Old Believers).
+Besides the European immigrant communities common to most of Argentina, the town received refugees from Laos in the 1970s.